rcbyr/keen-slider/README.md

 Cause, I'm a family man with a full-time job I can't make any promises when the new version will be released.
 But I am highly motivated to make my vision of this project come true.

 If you are interested in sponsoring, I would be very grateful.
-But you don't have to do that, especially not to motivate me to continue working on this project.
-I have the intention to continue anyway.

 [Sponsoring with Ko-fi](https://ko-fi.com/rcbyr)